CTPSSTAFF/bp-prototype-ol/README.md

 streamline implementation of the client-side code.

 ### The Future
-The approach taken for this version of the application is admitedly an interim one, it is a 'placeholder' that will serve for September 30, 2023 and the immediatly following weeks and months.
+The approach taken for this version of the application is admitedly an interim one;
+it is a 'placeholder' that will serve for September 30, 2023 and the immediatly following weeks and months.
 The intention is that in Federal Fiscal Year 2024 work on the application will resume, focused on making it __scalable__ to many more count locations, and a vastly